ismael-araujo/Hotel-Reviews-Analysis-Using-NLP/README.md

 ## Sentiment Analysis

-In this step we will create a sentiment analysis and compare the performance the actual score that users give.
-I want to visualize if the sentiment analysis can do a better job analysing when a review is negative or positive.
+In this step, we will create a sentiment analysis and compare the performance the actual score that users give.
+I want to visualize if the sentiment analysis can do a better job analyzing when a review is negative or positive.

 ![](https://github.com/Ismaeltrevi/hotel-reviews-analysis-using-nlp/blob/main/images/sentiment_analysis.png?raw=true)

-The graph above shows that the sentiment analysis does a good job identifying positive reviews with a positive polarity.
+The graph above shows that sentiment analysis does a good job identifying positive reviews with a positive polarity.
 However, it does not perform as well with the negative reviews.
 We can see that there is a big number of neutral reviews where sentiment analysis couldn't understand if the review was positive or negative.

 ## Modeling Process